6tonystark6/PAAEST/README.md

-├── dataset.py          # instruction on how to process the image data ├── evaluate.py         # evaluate the test output images to get the results ├── model.py            # model utilizing the model components ├── README.md           # project instructions
+├── dataset.py          # instruction on how to process the image data ├── evaluate.py         # evaluate the test output images to get the results ├── model.py            # model utilizing the model components ├── split_train_test.py # split the data into train and test folder ├── README.md           # project instructions
 ├── test.py             # test the trained model to get output images ├── train.py            # train the model to get loss curve and checkpoints